 The day I got my D70 kit I began to hike for hours every day with our pup Dante.
 I took photos of everything.
 I would email family and friends back in the states all the photos of our new home on Quadra Island in BC.
 It was like being a kid all over again, with instant photos that I was now organizing on a computer.

 I fell into the digital age head over heels and then spiraled into the unending world of GAS!
 You guessed it GEAR ACQUISITION SYNDROME.
 The best part about GAS was I discovered a history of Nikon lenses that helped me to define my photographic style.
 I also learned that having all that gear did not make me a better photographer.
 I was just someone with lots of toys, looking at them and admiring them.
 After I got over my GAS, I soon began to curtail my photo bag into what it is today.
-I realized that yes with the right tools I can be a better equipped photographer, but I don’t need all the tools nor the latest tools to make better photographs.
+I realized that yes with the right tools I can be a better equipped photographer, but I don’t need all or the latest tools to make better photographs or to become a better photographer.

 I read this the other day in response to how technology is moving in regards to camera development; “The simple fact is that most future camera innovations will involve heavy use of software and artificial intelligence.”